wsklee/alignment-handbook/README.md

 Code was added to support SFT and CFT training on sentiment analysis tasks on DistilBERT models.

+Jupyter notebooks were ran in Google Colab.
-For result analysis, please refer to the report and the google colab notebooks.
+For result analysis, please refer to the report and the jupyter notebooks.

 Files added